By: Julie Hosking

 7. Go whale-watching

 Each May to October, Albany welcomes some very special guests to its great backyard — pods of humpback and southern right whales.
 The best way to see them is aboard a cruise and you’ll find plenty of operators to choose from at the Albany Visitor Centre.
-Alternatively, head to Middleton Beach to get a vantage point from shore.
+Alternatively, head to Middleton Beach to get a vantage point from shore or along the boardwalk which wraps the coastline.

 If you’re lucky enough to catch them breaching or slapping their tails, you’ll wonder how we could ever have hunted these magnificent mammals.
 In fact, the last whaling company in Australia was here; everyone simply downed tools when it closed in 1978, leaving a time capsule that has been turned into a museum.